Who was 'satan' in

 David, his faith failing, calls for a numbering of Israel.

 God is displeased with this thing, and His fury comes up in His face.

 He smites Israel with the pestilence;

 The plague stops at the threshing floor of Ornan, where David builds an altar and selects this floor as the site of the temple (1 Chron.
 21. 16; 22.
 6);

 Yahweh gives them rest from the Philistines (1 Chron.
 22. 18)."

 Adapted from an article by D. F. Matthews (1962).

-There must be an explanation which is consistent with Ezekiel 18: 4, 20.
+There must be an explanation which is consistent with Ezekiel 18v4, 20.
 Because it is recorded that "the anger of Yahweh was kindled "against Israel", it must be that David was not alone in his failure of faith - rather, it was shared by the nation as a whole (with the exception of those like Joab, who tried to dissuade David from his sinful action).
+A good indication of the fear displayed by Israel in general towards the Philistines is found in 2nd Samuel 23v9-11.
+Contrast this with the courage displayed by "the mighty men whom David had", v8-39.
 And therefore the nation as a whole was judged.
 It may well be that the "seventy thousand men" who fell had shared in his lack of faith.
 However, in the absence of revelation, this matter cannot be definitively answered.